Calm Your Dog to Trim Her Nails

 Learn Your Dog’s Nail Structure

-Light colored claws are easier to cut than dark colored claws, as the blood vessels and nerves that supply the toenail, called the quick, is easier to see.
+Light colored claws are easier to cut than dark colored claws, as the blood vessels and nerves that supply the toenail, called the quick, are easier to see.

 Call your veterinarian if the bleeding doesn’t stop.